 · Ace Soft Skills - Soft skills are never not important.
 When you are interviewing for Amazon; you need to market your skills and capabilities.
 If you have skills, ensure to have the confidence to be able to exert and showcase your skills to the recruiter.

-Now you may think that that is a lot of preparation you need to do; but that is not all.
-In fact, the real test begins afterwards.
+Now you may think that that is a lot of preparation you need to do, but that is not all.
+In fact, the real test begins afterward.
 After clearing the first few rounds of the interview; you are pushed to your limits with the “bar-raiser” round.

 What exactly is a Bar-Raiser Round?

 Recruiters at Amazon believe that a new employee should not only meet but raise the already set bar of the employees.
 The bar-raiser round is to keep you on your toes and test your creativity and innovation.
 It is to assess your ability to fit in the Amazon culture, to gain from it, and to add more than it already has.

 Well, now that you have a starting point, Coding Blocks is here to guide you further and accompany you throughout your journey.
 Check out our special Interview Preparation course for FAANG & other Product Companies to begin your hiring journey today!
 The course, designed by our expert mentors, covers the most important Data Structure topics and interview questions.
 Practice questions from Linked Lists, Trees, Heaps, Arrays and Strings, Dynamic Programming, etc. What more?
 Get Lifetime Assignment Access, Expert Mentor Support, Placement Assistance, and many more features with our course.

 You can find us on our Social Channels :